Steps to set up monetization

 You can create API packages before you create transaction recording policies for API products, or you can create API packages after you create transaction policies.
 Monetization does not mandate the order in which you perform these actions.

 - Create rate plans for each API package.
 You can set up standard rate plans, rate plans for developer categories, or developer-specific rate plans.
-After you create rate plans, you can publish them for viewing by developers or save them as drafts (see Publish rate plans).
+After you create rate plans, you can publish them for viewing by developers or save them as drafts (see Managing and publishing rate plans).

 - Assign categories to your developers (as applicable).
 By creating categories and assigning developers to them, you can create rate plans that apply to specific groups, or categories, of developers.

-- Set up event notifications and alerts that you want to enable.
+- Set up notifications using notification templates that you want to enable.

 After you set up monetization, you can do the following: